 In light of the Government's objective to better accommodate Saudi nationals in the work force, and in particular to encourage them to join the private sector, the Government has supported a number of initiatives to achieve these results, and towards this end the Ministry of Labour and Social Development has implemented the Saudi nationalisation scheme, or "Saudisation".
 Saudisation is intended to promote the employment of Saudi nationals in the private sector, which has traditionally been dominated by expatriate workers from Asia, Europe and other Arab countries.
 Current Saudisation requirements vary significantly depending on the relevant sector and the size of the employer.
-For example, entities engaging in wholesale and retail activities are required to maintain a Saudisation level of 10 to 25 per cent., depending on the size of the employer, whereas entities engaging in construction activities are required to maintain a Saudisation level of 5 to 7 per cent., depending on the size of the employer.
+For example, entities engaging in wholesale and retail activities are required to maintain a Saudisation level of eight to 25 per cent., depending on the size of the employer, whereas entities engaging in construction activities are required to maintain a Saudisation level of five to 100 per cent., depending on the size of the employer.

 In June 2011, the former Ministry of Labour (now the Ministry of Labour and Social Development) introduced the nitaqat scheme, which categorises private businesses into four categories, depending on their Saudisation level and total number of employees.
 Under the nitaqat scheme, businesses receive incentives or penalties depending on the category that they belong to, particularly in relation to visa applications, transfers and renewals.
 The Ministry of Labour and Social Development has also introduced the hafiz programme for supporting Saudi job-seekers, which provides various employment channels to enable the private sector to hire qualified Saudi nationals.
 In 2015, the Labour Law was amended to enable the Ministry of Labour and Social Development to further encourage compliance by employers with the applicable Saudisation requirements.
+Furthermore, the Government imposed expatriate levies in July 2017 and increased work visa fee requirements for expatriates, all of which is expected to further incentivise employment of Saudi nationals.